 - Mind Organization for Moms (our M.O.M.
 Program)

 Other Retreat elements can include:

-- Lots of laughter as moms stay up late together sharing stories and playing games (Our overnight Retreats will take you back to your best slumber parties and great times with college roommates)
+- Lots of laughter (extra laughter involived in our overnight Retreats where moms stay up late together sharing stories and playing games – it will take you back to your best slumber parties and great times with college roommates)

-- Activities like hiking, walking, swimming, hot tubbing, spa treatments, etc. (in the case of weekend Retreats – usually not time for this during a Day Retreat or Mini-Retreat)
+- Activities like hiking, walking, swimming, hot tubbing, spa treatments, etc. (in the case of weekend Retreats – no time for this during a Day Retreat or Mini-Retreat)

 - Self-assessment (in a very friendly way), goal-setting and planning (so you can leave armed with REAL solutions that will really work for you)

 - Take-away gifts and a network of ongoing support via our website that will help you really use all that you’ve learned at the Retreat

 We offer two ways for you to participate in an inspiring and rejuvenating Power of Moms Retreat:

 - You can come as an attendee to a Retreat that Power of Moms or some of our certified Trainers have organized.
 If there’s a Retreat planned for a location near you, this is the easiest way to participate in a Retreat.
 The price to attend a two-day Retreat usually ranges from $300-$600 for the weekend (includes training, lodging and meals but not transportation) and for a one-day Retreat, the price ranges from $90 – 150.
 To learn about any currently planned Retreats, please ensure that you are registered on our site and we’ll send you notice of all upcoming events.